opendatahub-io/opendatahub.io/src/content/docs/quick-installation.md

 Users will need to create a DataScienceCluster instance and enable specific components based on their requirements.

-3. If the current application namespace for v1.X is not "opendatahub" , users must scale down the components first.
+3. If the current application namespace for v1.X is not "opendatahub", users must scale down the components first.